 Well, there are two main reasons why young children fail to pay attention when adults try to teach them about the alphabet.
 For some children, the task seems abstract — why learn all those letter names anyway?

-We know kids are amazing and have the most amazing ideas, so at HOMER we thought it would be fun to tap into that imagination and create some amazing content for kids.
+Kids are amazing and have the most amazing ideas, so at HOMER we thought it would be fun to tap into their imagination and create some amazing content for kids.

-In April, our friends at Kidpass joined us at The Tribeca Craft Studio to watch as these amazing kids got creative.
-Our team of HOMER kiddos rolled up their sleeves and let their imaginations run wild.
+Last week, our friends at Kidpass joined us at The Tribeca Craft Studio to help as some amazing kids got creative.
+Our team of HOMER kiddos rolled up their sleeves and got to work by letting their imaginations run free.
 The result?
-Wild, wacky, and outside-the-box ideas that helped us create a new ice-cream store full of imaginative and amazing characters!
+Wild, wacky, and outside-of-the-box ideas that helped us create a new Make Your Own Story activity!
+Keep reading to find out more.

 What are Sight Words?